As your fleet of connected devices grows, so the tools and techniques needed to manage them changes.

 - But the real killer is that - unlike building IoT - the challenges of running a device fleet do not amortise with scale.
 As you go from 1,000 devices deployed to 10,000 devices deployed, if you change nothing else then the job of running those devices gets 10x harder.
 You'll spend 10x as much, need 10x as many people etc. Clearly that's unsustainable, which is why a fundamentally different approach is needed.
 With the right processes and tools, a slowly-growing operations team can support a rapidly-growing device fleet.

-Now let's break Service Monitoring into its key use-cases, and see which of them is relevant at each stage of your growth journey.
+Now let's break Service Management into its key use-cases, and see which of them is relevant at each stage of your growth journey.

 Starting at the bottom...